 Once an Army Nurse Corps officer completes a term of service, whether through retirement or separation, there comes the task of deciding what to do next.
 When continued employment is the option, a literal world of choices present themselves.
 ANCA provides this page in assistance for making that choice.
-Below are both links to various sources about specific position vacancies, as well as other helpful information (at the bottom of the page) that may be of particular relevance to those seeking career opportunities after the ANC.
+Below are both links to various sources about specific position vacancies, as well as other helpful information and resources that may be of particular relevance to those seeking career opportunities after the Army Nurse Corps.

 These listings and links are provided for information only, and do not imply endorsement or other connection between ANCA and the entities to which the links connect.

 USAJOBS - The Federal Government's Official Jobs Site

 This private, accredited, four-year college focuses exclusively on the field of

 health care.
 Located in Lancaster, Pennsylvania, the College attracts a select group of more than 1,700 students to study with faculty who are experts in their specialty areas.
 If you are interested in using your military expertise in a teaching role, please view their open positions page.

 OSU Medical Center, in Tulsa, Oklahoma, is the nation’s largest osteopathic teaching facility, with 11 residency and 9 fellowship programs that train residents in primary care and sub-specialties.

 For ANCA Members who may want to consider a new career in academia, we offer a unique comprehensive resource, the Toolkit for the Military Nurse Officer Preparing for a Second Career in Nursing Education, written by three distinguished nurse educators.
 (Available to members only; must be logged on to access.)